sumanjs/suman/README.md

 <br>
+ Looking for open source devs:
- Advertisement: Suman is currently looking for a full-stack web developer experienced with both Node.js and React to split the plaudits for this project.
+ Suman is currently looking for a full-stack web developer experienced with both Node.js and React to split the plaudits for this project, and who is interested in contributing to open source with the notion that it's very unlikely any monetary gains will be seen from it :)
- We want a really excellent web reporter for this project and what he have now is just the beginning when it comes to the web reporter.
+ This project yearns for a really excellent web reporter and what he have now is just the beginning when it comes to the web reporter.

  Here is a screenshot of the web reporter as it is now: https://www.dropbox.com/s/84juaku0njvlukf/Screenshot%202016-04-15%2022.29.16.png?dl=0